Last Updated on: July 31, 2023

 Recertification candidates should arrive at the test center at least 30 minutes in advance of the scheduled testing appointment time.
 If a candidate arrives at the test center 30 minutes after their scheduled testing appointment time and is refused admission, then the candidate will forfeit their appointment.
 If an appointment is forfeited, there is no refund of the testing fee.

-The candidate must present a valid government-issued photo identification with signature along with a printout of their testing appointment confirmation email.
+The candidate must present a valid government-issued photo identification (ID) with signature.
 Candidates will be required to sign in and will be instructed on where to store personal items and where to keep identification.
 The candidate’s identity will be verified every time they enter or leave the testing room.

 Test center staff will provide the candidate with an erasable note board and pen that may be replaced as needed during the test.
 The candidate may not remove the note boards or pens, and candidates are not allowed to use their own scratch paper or writing tools.
 Additionally, candidates will be provided with a calculator available on their computer screen for use during the examination.
 Testing room temperature can be unpredictable; therefore, BPS suggests that the candidate bring appropriate clothing with them (e.g., sweater, sweatshirt without hood) to help them adapt to a cooler or warmer climate in the examination room.
 Candidates may bring earplugs if they are sensitive to noise.
 If earplugs are brought, the earplugs will be subject to inspection by the testing center staff.

-At this time, we are expanding the Personal Item Exception (PIE) policy to include Medical Masks and medical rubber gloves.
+At this time, we are expanding the Personal Item Exception policy to allow medical masks and medical rubber gloves.

-- The candidate should briefly remove the mask so ID can be visually verified
+- The candidate should briefly remove the mask so identification can be visually verified

 - During this brief removal, the masks should be visually inspected at check-in to look for notes written inside.
-TCAs should not touch or handle the masks during inspection
+Test center administrators should not touch or handle the masks during inspection

 - Candidates choosing to wear masks during testing need to keep the mask on for the duration of testing.
 If a candidate decides to remove the mask during their examination, they should be made to store it in their locker

-- The mask should be removed for image capture (if required for the examination)
+- The mask should be removed for image capturing if it is required for the examination.

 Candidates are also permitted to wear medical rubber gloves in the test room.
-The gloves should be briefly visually inspected per our security policies.
-Check the gloves for any notes concealed or written on them.
+Gloves will be briefly visually inspected per our security policies and checked for any notes concealed or written on them.